Home

 Crow is due to appear in a series of magazine advertisements in February for Revlon.
 In this, she uses the Buddy Holly classic "Not Fade Away" to sell the cosmetics of her sponsor.
 The iTunes page states that net proceeds will benefit breast cancer research.

-On May 12, 2007, Crow announced on her official website that she had adopted a two-week-old boy named Wyatt Steven.
+On May 11, 2007, Crow announced on her official website that she had adopted a two-week-old boy named Wyatt Steven Crow.
 The child was born on April 29, 2007.
+She and Wyatt make their home on a 154-acre (0.62 km2) farm outside Nashville, Tennessee.

 Sheryl Crow - Personal Quotes